-CSC 343 Operating Systems, Spring 2020
+CSC 343 Operating Systems, Spring 2024

 Dr. Dale E. Parson, Assignment 1, Implementing and testing a first state machine simulation.
-This assignment is due via make turnitin from the prisonerd2020 directory by 11:59 PM on Wednesday February 19.
+This assignment is due via make turnitin from the prisonerd2024 directory by 11:59 PM on Thursday February 22.
 There is a 10% penalty for each day it is late, and I will not accept solutions after I go over my solution in class.
-Documentation comments are worth 10% of the project.
-Attendance in class on Wednesday February 5 is worth 15% of the project.
-The remaining 75% are 10 points per bug.
+Points values are documented with STUDENT comments in state machine definition file prisonerd2024.stm.
+Each bug I need to fix costs the point value of that transition.

 The goal of this assignment is to learn how to write an introductory state machine in this semester's STM language.
-We will be simulated the Iterated Prisoner's Dilemma, for reference see: https://en.wikipedia.org/wiki/Prisoner%27s dilemma cd \$HOME # or start out in your login directory mkdir OpSys # All of this semester's work goes under here, skip if you did it before. cd ./OpSys cp ~parson/OpSys/prisonerd2020.problem.zip prisonerd2020.problem.zip unzip prisonerd2020.problem.zip cd ./prisonerd2020 make clean test csy
+We will be simulated the Iterated Prisoner's Dilemma, for reference see: https://en.wikipedia.org/wiki/Prisoner%27s\dilemma cd \$HOME # or start out in your login directory mkdir OpSys # All of this semester's work goes under here, skip if you did it before. cd ./OpSys cp ~parson/OpSys/prisonerd2024.problem.zip prisonerd2024.problem.zip unzip prisonerd2024.problem.zip cd ./prisonerd2024 make clean test